jsdpag/pysyncq/README.md

 * See docs/_build/html/index.html for basic API documentation.
 * See pysyncq/tests/demo.py for a simple demonstration of
 basic timing signals and message passing between processes.
+* See pysyncq/tests/benchmark.py for a simple benchmarking of the message transfer time from a sender to a reader.